How much does a Grant Manager make?

 Rutgers University

-Rutgers University provides Grant Manager positions to manage educational and research grants.
-The university has campuses in New Jersey, including New Brunswick, Camden, and Newark.
+Rutgers University is a prominent educational institution offering various Grant Manager positions.
+These roles focus on managing grants for research and student support.
+The university has campuses in New Jersey, including New Brunswick and Newark.

 -